Watkinson School: Campus and early school history

 The organization that became the Watkinson School has its origins in a major bequest of businessman and philanthropist David Watkinson (1778-1857), whose will included provisions for establishing a school for troubled boys.
 Originally led by noted Hartford educator Henry Barnard, school trustees built Watkinson's bequest to over $200,000 by 1880.
 In that year, a farm was purchased on Park Street, and the institution was opened as a school and working farm known as the Watkinson Juvenile Asylum and Farm School.
 In 1892, under the leadership of Rev. Francis Goodwin, the school leased land on the Prosser Farm at the corner of Albany Street and Bloomfield Avenue, which had been purchased by Goodwin for the Handicraft School, an organization whose leadership was identical to that of the Watkinson School.
 The Watkinson School facilities were built on this land at the northern end, while those of the Handicraft School were located in its south.
 The land occupied by the Watkinson School was formally transferred to the school in 1949.
 The school formally adopted the name "Watkinson School" in 1923.

 The school campus is located at 140, 180, and 190 Bloomfield Avenue in Hartford and West Hartford.
 The complex consists of nine buildings on about 36 acre, most of which (including all of the buildings) is in Hartford.
 Feringa Hall is the oldest academic building on the campus, built in 1894-5 to a Queen Anne design attributed to Francis Goodwin.
 Residence houses, originally for the headmaster and his assistant, date to the early 20th century.
 Frances Goodwin Hall is a two-story brick classroom building with attached gymnasium, built in 1924.
 The campus was listed on the National Register of Historic Places in 1995.

+In popular culture

+The Watkinson School served as an inspiration for the 2023 film The Holdovers.
+The screenplay, written by David Hemingson, draws from his personal experiences at the school.
+While the film’s setting and story elements are fictional, they reflect the atmosphere and experiences Hemingson had during his time at Watkinson.